crowdin/crowdin-api-client-php/README.md

 <pre>
 Copyright © 2019 Crowdin

-The Crowdin JavaScript client is licensed under the MIT License.
+The Crowdin PHP client is licensed under the MIT License.
 See the LICENSE file distributed with this work for additional information regarding copyright ownership.